NHOrus/srwq-compilation/episode-14.md

 You walk mostly straight out to the main street, where you find Dumi covered in cast-off bits of festival regalia, greatly adding to his disguise.

-Hello Katina.
-You appear to be inebriated.
+*Hello Katina.
+You appear to be inebriated.*

 "'m fine.
 What's going on out here?"

-The citywide celebrations are still proceeding apace.
-It's quite the spectacle to my sensors.
+*The citywide celebrations are still proceeding apace.
+It's quite the spectacle to my sensors.*

 "Wha'bout the others?"

-The girl called Seolla has finally calmed down, and she and Arado are enjoying the concert, while speaking to Rio and Ryoto about their universe.
-It appears that they know the counterparts to many of our fellows, although only some of them came in the newcomer group.
+*The girl called Seolla has finally calmed down, and she and Arado are enjoying the concert, while speaking to Rio and Ryoto about their universe.
+It appears that they know the counterparts to many of our fellows, although only some of them came in the newcomer group.*

 "Huh.
 S'interesting."

-I realise this may not be the best time to ask this, Katina...But have you given major thought to what you're doing with this group?
+*I realise this may not be the best time to ask this, Katina...But have you given major thought to what you're doing with this group?*

-WHAT IS KATINAS RESPONSE TO THAT?
-Fromage Wed 10 Feb 2010 04:28:14 No.4506850 Report
->>4506832
-DRUNKGUST MODE ON !
-Anonymous Wed 10 Feb 2010 04:28:14 No.4506853 Report
->>4506840
-"No, not really."
-Anonymous Wed 10 Feb 2010 04:31:14 No.4506873 Report
->>4506832
-HOLY SHIT, THIS!.... but let's give it less broken newfound abilities.
-Stealthyboy !fchRKomfls Wed 10 Feb 2010 04:32:14 No.4506878 Report
->>4506659
->Jayce
-FUCK YEAH!
-Try to get him a Super Robot.
-Preferably a one from 64.
-Vairose maybe?
->WHERE SHALL WE STEER THE CONVERSATION?
-Compare bust size with Ring.
-Consider adding her to the harem.
-Maybe also follow the second part of >>4505150, seeing what everyone thinks their alternates would be like would be fun.

-Also, reading >>4506508, I realise that the entire other group is made of OG!versers.
-Shit, we should have gone with them.

->>4506665
-I don't know about specs or tecnology or anything, but stats wise it should act like a Grungust.
-Tanks like a wall, dodges like a brick.
-Probably give it a G-Wall or G-Territory if we can outfit it with some sort of Gravicon like system.
-Anonymous Wed 10 Feb 2010 04:32:14 No.4506881 Report
->>4506840
-Major thought?
-Aside from loyalty to the Shadow Mirrors as the only group to take us in?
-Not really.
-Anonymous Wed 10 Feb 2010 04:33:14 No.4506886 Report
->>4506840
->WHAT IS KATINAS RESPONSE TO THAT?

-"Of course I have!
-I'm trying to get laid as often as I can by as many pretty people as I can!"
-Stealthyboy !fchRKomfls Wed 10 Feb 2010 04:35:14 No.4506892 Report
->>4506840
-Oh right, there's Ryoto and Rio there.
-Derp.
-Fromage Wed 10 Feb 2010 04:37:14 No.4506906 Report
->>4506840
-"i'm no brain worker. i'm just having fun, maybe?"
-Stealthyboy !fchRKomfls Wed 10 Feb 2010 04:41:14 No.4506931 Report
->>4506840
-To collect as many 64 original mechs as possible, sexually harass as many people as possible, kill as many enemies as possible, and become a god.

-Well that's MY plans for Katina anyway.
-Anonymous Wed 10 Feb 2010 04:41:14 No.4506933 Report
-Quoted By: >>4507124
->>4506840
-let stay with the shadow mirrors, this world is shit and we are insane enough to change it into something slightly worst. never ending war and eternal bloodshed you know thats the reason why you sticked with vindels crew in the first place.
-Stealthyboy !fchRKomfls Wed 10 Feb 2010 05:09:14 No.4507124 Report
->>4506933
-More in character?
-Probably this.
-I can see Katina getting behind endless war.

-To be honest, with all the sanitizing people have been doing to Katina, I think people have forgotten that we're PSYCHOdere.
-Right now we seem to be acting more like Excellen than Katina.
-I know we went a bit over the top before and started becoming a liability, but I think we've gone a bit too far in the other direction recently.
-Sciencegar Sciencebolt Wed 10 Feb 2010 05:10:14 No.4507129 Report
-Quoted By: >>4507149 >>4507158 >>4507162 >>4507212
 You plop down on a bollard and start to ramble.
-"Well...where else would I go?
+"Well... where else would I go?
 The Shadow Mirrors are my friends, the only people I've ever known who'd really give me a chance to be me.
 I can barely remember life before the School, and those old farts at the School just think I'm a defect.
 The Mirrors have seen the worst I can do, and will still let me go with them.
-Besides, the idea of a world of fighting forever...I can get behind that."
+Besides, the idea of a world of fighting forever...
+I can get behind that."

-I see...but are you going to get that, the way things are going?
+*I see... but are you going to get that, the way things are going?*

-"I...I don't get what you mean."
+"I...
+I don't get what you mean."

-Look at where things are going, Katina.
+*Look at where things are going, Katina.
 The Shadow Mirrors are shattered as a group, and in order to survive in the long run, they're going to have to give up their best mechs and their top leaders.
 The lives of Vindel Mauser and Lemon Browning are forfeit to the Irregulars, as is Axel's, because his attachment to Lemon will not allow him to let her die.
 The top surviving Shadow Mirror after this is either Echidna or Irm, neither of whom are truly cut out for command.
 In all likelihood, the group will fall under the sway of Captain Kai, who has an as-yet unknown agenda.
 And all this assumes the fighting to come will not destroy the group.
 The EFA's response to the crisis has been haphazard so far, but will escalate exponentially in the coming days and weeks.
-The chances of them finding and targetting us are quite high.
+The chances of them finding and targetting us are quite high.*

-The perfect life of eternal war may not be feasible right now.
+*The perfect life of eternal war may not be feasible right now.*

-RESPONSE?
-Anonymous Wed 10 Feb 2010 05:14:14 No.4507149 Report
->>4507129
-"You got any better ideas?"
-Anonymous Wed 10 Feb 2010 05:16:14 No.4507158 Report
->>4507129
-Robot's got a point.
-I'm pretty suspicious of Kai after listening in on that conversation and Ring's little outburst, so I'm not really in favour of letting him take command.

-We're not exactly suited for command either, so it's not like we can lead this littler group to victory.
-Maybe we should try to buddy up with the Newcomers while we can and let THEM smash the EFA.

-As long as we can stay friends with Shu we've at least one super-broken mech on our side to protect us, but I don't know how well "fight for justice!" meshs with "world of eternal war".
-Jerid Messa !!AbDOcayw4O/ Wed 10 Feb 2010 05:16:14 No.4507159 Report
-Respond by saying you'll help rebuild the Shadow Mirrors and the people will start flocking to them once they start winning.
-And then open up an arena once the EFA is dead.
-Stealthyboy !fchRKomfls Wed 10 Feb 2010 05:17:14 No.4507162 Report
->>4507129
-So what do you suggest, Dumi?
-That we take command ourselves?
-Sciencegar Sciencebolt Wed 10 Feb 2010 05:25:14 No.4507202 Report
-Quoted By: >>4507216 >>4507246 >>4507267 >>4507269 >>4507303 >>4507340 >>4508939
 "Well then, what do you suggest?"

-I think the group needs a new direction.
+*I think the group needs a new direction.
 The conflict here on Earth is pointless, we will at best be bit players in the struggle between dimensions.
-Once its over, we will probably not be any better off.
+Once its over, we will probably not be any better off.*

-Our best chance to not only survive, but to prosper, is to leave the conflict behind completely and find new pastures.
-And currently, the only place to do that is in space.
+*Our best chance to not only survive, but to prosper, is to leave the conflict behind completely and find new pastures.
+And currently, the only place to do that is in space.*

 "What, just up sticks and leave?"

-The Trilobites have the ability, they can make orbit with minimal chance of detection and be out of the Earth Sphere in a few days.
+*The Trilobites have the ability, they can make orbit with minimal chance of detection and be out of the Earth Sphere in a few days.
 The group could hide among the colonies, or better yet, at a farflung location like Jupiter where the EFA would not have the resources to pursue us.
-There, we could rebuild the Shadow Mirror, or something similar.
+There, we could rebuild the Shadow Mirror, or something similar.*

 RESPONSE?
 Anonymous Wed 10 Feb 2010 05:27:14 No.4507212 Report